5 lies your parents accidentally told you about life insurance

 Whole life insurance stays in effect for your whole life, so long as you're paying premiums.
 Term life insurance eventually expires.
 It's reasonable to assume you should opt for the permanent policy.
 But whole life insurance is expensive.
 Policies can cost up to 4x the price of term life — and they're much more complex.
 Unless you're affluent, subject to the estate tax or guardian to a special needs dependent, you can usually spare yourself the expense.

 So why might mom or dad suggest whole life?
 Chances are, they don't realize there are cheaper alternatives.
-A 2015 LIMRA survey found 80% of consumers overestimate the price of term life insurance.
+A 2020 LIMRA survey found about 70% of consumers overestimate the price of term life insurance.
 For a full primer on term vs. whole life insurance, you can go here.

 So technically permanent life insurance — the family to which whole life belongs — includes what's known as a "cash value" component that grows (or, in some cases, shrinks) over the policy's life.
 Sounds a lot like an investment, we know.
 But permanent life insurance isn't going to net anywhere near the same return as a pure investment vehicle, like a 401(k) or individual retirement account.
 That statement holds true even for fancy-pants perm policies, like universal or variable life insurance, given our long-term low-interest rate environment.